-- (a) The Closed Session Minutes of the July 6, 2015, meeting of the General Issues Committee were approved, as presented. - (b) The Closed Session Minutes of the July 6, 2015 meeting of the General Issues Committee will remain confidential and restricted from public disclosure.
+- (a) That the Closed Session Minutes of the July 6, 2015, meeting of the General Issues Committee be approved, as presented. - (b) That the Closed Session Minutes of the July 6, 2015 meeting of the General Issues Committee, remain confidential and restricted from public disclosure.